 There is one exception when it comes to “and”: If the next word also starts with an “ee” sound, use e instead.

-So for example, if you want to say that the book is fun and interesting, you'll use the word interesante (interesting).
-Since interesante starts with i (which makes that same "ee" sound), you'll use e before it:
+So for example, if you want to say that the book is fun and interesting, you’ll use the word interesante (interesting).
+Since the “i” of interesante is the same sound as the word y, you’ll use e before it:

 Why does Spanish have two words for “and”?

 All languages have rules about what sounds can go next to each other in words and sentences.
-In English, we have the rule that we don't put "a" in front of words that start with "a."
-That's why we say "an apple" but "a banana."
-There's not an especially good reason why, besides breaking up similar sounds... it's just how the language works!
+In English, we have the rule that we don’t put “a” in front of words that start with a vowel.
+That’s why we say a banana but an apple.
+There’s not an especially good reason why, besides breaking up two vowels in a row… it’s just how the language works!

 And… that’s all there is to it!

-There's an easy rule for remembering when to use y and e (and o and u) in Spanish, but some patterns are trickier to learn.
-For more tips about Spanish grammar, vocabulary, and pronunciation, read the Duolingo Blog, or submit your own question to our language-learning column, Dear Duolingo!
+The rule for remembering when to use y and e (and o and u) in Spanish is easy, but some patterns are trickier to learn.
+Keep practicing this and other pronunciation rules, and over time these small differences will start to feel natural!